Skip to main content

 2. POSTGRES_HOST (+ optional variables) — constructs a DSN if POSTGRES_HOST is set

-3. SQLite fallback — creates mcpjungle.db in the current directory
+5. SQLite default — creates file mcpjungle.db in the current directory

 Production recommendations

-Deploy a separate managed Postgres cluster (for example, RDS, Cloud SQL, or Supabase) and supply its endpoint via DATABASE_URL.
+Deploy a separate Postgres cluster and supply its endpoint via DATABASE_URL.
 Running the database in a sidecar container is acceptable for development but not recommended for production.

 The production Docker Compose file (docker-compose.prod.yaml) bundles a Postgres 17 container for convenience.
 For a real deployment, replace it with a managed database service and update the DATABASE_URL accordingly.